Analysis | Sen. Cassidy’s impeachment trial vote shows he might want to be a bipartisan dealmaker

 Other Republicans contend that 44 GOP senators have now voted twice to declare that the trial of an ex-president is unconstitutional, making it unlikely that a Republican would then switch his or her vote, unless some shocking new discovery emerges.

-That means the votes are pretty well set in stone after Tuesday’s 56-44 roll call, still 11 votes shy of the two-thirds majority to convict Trump and move to the sentencing portion of the trial that would ban him from running for federal office again.
+That means the votes are pretty well set in stone after Tuesday’s 56-to-44 roll call, still 11 votes shy of the two-thirds majority needed to convict Trump and move to the sentencing portion of the trial that would ban him from running for federal office again.

 “I don’t think anyone expects it to be much different,” Sen. Marco Rubio (R-Fla.) said after Tuesday’s presentation.
-“I think we’ve had a lot of time to think over the last eight weeks about what happened, why it happened, why it shouldn’t have happened, and more importantly, what role the president played.”
+“I think we’ve had a lot of time to think over the last eight weeks about what happened, why it happened, why it shouldn’t have happened and, more importantly, what role the president played.”

 If Rubio is right, that makes Cassidy’s vote all the more politically brave, for Trump will be acquitted and Cassidy will have angered Trump’s most fervent supporters, even if he eventually votes to acquit at the end of the trial.

-“Very honest, very candid and very controversial among Louisiana Republicans,” Senate Majority Whip Richard J. Durbin (D-Ill.) said Wednesday, just before that day’s trial session began.
+“Very honest, very candid and very controversial among Louisiana Republicans,” Senate Majority Whip Richard J. Durbin (D-Ill.) said Wednesday, just before the day’s trial session began.

 Indeed, one of Trump’s defenders, Rep. Mike Johnson (R-La.), lashed out at his home-state senator minutes after Tuesday’s vote, suggesting it will not sit well in a state that Trump won by about 19 percentage points in November.